LenneDalben/StardewValleyModsGPL/[CP] Townies Need Artisan Goods/Townies Need Artisan Goods Readme.txt

 Lumina, for their help in the Stardew Valley Discord.
 Gervig, for sending me that test save for a different special order mod I was testing (Townies Need Food<INSERT LINK>).
 I used it for testing TNAG!
-HohenHeizen, for Dinosaur Replacement - Turtle https://www.nexusmods.com/stardewvalley/mods/2778 The DSV server, the SMC server, and the #making-mods channel of the main SDV server as a whole.
+HohenHeizen, for Dinosaur Replacement - Turtle https://www.nexusmods.com/stardewvalley/mods/2778 The DSV server, the SMC server, and the #making-mods channel of the main Stardew Valley server as a whole.

 <INSERT LINK TO TUTORIAL>